IanAWatson/LillyMol-4.0-Bazel/docs/dicer.md

 # Dicer

-Dicer is a tool that fragments molecules, producing fragments.
+Dicer is a tool that breaks bonds in molecules, generating fragments.

-This can be useful when loking for "privileged frgaments" within a dataset.
+This can be useful when looking for "privileged frgaments" within a dataset.

 Dicer starts by examining the bonds in the molecule, and deciding which ones can be broken.
-Generally, ring and multiple bonds will NOT be broken, although the precise behaviour can be changed via command line options.
+Generally, ring and multiple bonds will NOT be broken, although the precise behavior can be changed via command line options.

 Dicer generates **all** fragments, including overlapping, although it can be run in a way that mimics recap, without overlapping fragments.